mike503/ec2ssh/README.md

 * Tries to determine which user to use based on AMI information (and a little hardcoded hint)
 * I've tried my best to make it as failsafe as I can.
 Bash scripting is annoying, so there might be edge cases where it still breaks
 * A major caveat currently is each tab completion request is an API hit (investigating a microcaching solution)
+* Currently only supports the default region the "aws" CLI tool uses.
+Will add a region parameter and possibly the ability to search multiple regions (stretch goal)

 ## TODO